lbraby/SettlersEye/README.md

  # Generate 50 synthetic images as well as annotations.
 Should find them in "synthetic_images" directory in SettlersEye
 ./synthesis/generate_data.py -b synthetic_seed/boards/board1.jpg -d output -n 50
 ```

+#### Board graph construction
+To create the graph from the tile detection model we trained for part 3, we had to do some simple geometry to work backward from hexagons to a graph.
+First, we take the center point of each detection and calculate the number of neighbor tiles surrounding each tile.
+Using these neighbors, we can use the distance between centers to find the radius of each tile hexagon.
+Then you can rotate that point around the center of the tile to get the vertex points for each tile.
+It should be noted that this only works for top-down photos because we assume the radius is constant, which is not the case for isometric photos.
+Once you have all of the points for each tile, you can coalesce points close to each other to create your final board graph.
+To get the graph for the roads, we took the board graph and made the vertices the points the midpoint between each vertex in the board graph.
+This tells us about where roads should roughly be to map piece detections to the road graph.
+Each vertex on the road graph connects to the points that are within 1.5 times the tile's radius that it is connected to.

+### Contributions of Each Team Member:
+- Matthew Carbonaro: Synthetic data generation and model training.
+- Luke Braby:  graph construction using geometry.